 If you have any questions regarding the Business Questionnaire or the Supplier Registration Portal, please contact a CPS Energy representative at (210) 353-2474.

-Investing in Our Community – FY2024
+Investing in Our Community - FY2025 Recap

-Over the past year, CPS Energy has maintained aggressive procurement targets to ensure that our company remains vigilant in providing contract opportunities to the local, small, and diverse businesses within our community.
-Over the course of Fiscal Year 2024, CPS Energy has invested more than $1 billion dollars via contracted goods and services with more than $750 million (75%) of that spend paid to vendors located here in the San Antonio Metropolitan Statistical Area.
-This represents a 29% increase over the same period in FY2023!
+Over the past year, CPS Energy has maintained aggressive procurement targets to ensure that our company remains vigilant in providing contract opportunities to local, small businesses within our community.
+During the 2025 Fiscal Year, CPS Energy invested more than $1.2 billion via contracted goods and services with more than $767 million (75%) of that spend paid to vendors located here in the San Antonio Metropolitan Statistical Area.
+In this same timeframe, CPS Energy has spent $372 million dollars with small, representing nearly 40% of total spend during the Fiscal Year.